dtcenter/METdataio/docs/Users_Guide/read_nc.rst

-The *METreadnc* module is used to read netCDF input files and create a list of Xarray Datasets or a pandas dataframe.
+The *METreadnc* module is used to read netCDF input files and create a list of Xarray Datasets or a Pandas dataframe.

 Requirements
 ============